emmanueldeletang/DBwithAISAMPLE/README.md

 - NL query support ("Who logged in today?", "Most active user?")

 ## 📂 Project Structure
+all the code is in the zip code.zip , unzip to get access
 ```
 flask-multi-db-monorepo/
 ├── unified_app/              # Main Flask application (Port 5000)